Travel Expense Deductions 101

 The standard mileage rate for business is based on an annual study of the fixed and variable costs of operating a vehicle, and the rate for medical purposes is calculated with variable costs in mind.

 You can only claim the deduction if you use your personal vehicle for your business, medical, or charitable purposes.
 If you use a vehicle that was purchased by a business, you cannot claim business mileage.

 Can You Write off Hotel Expenses for Work?

-To claim your hotel stay as a deduction on your taxes, the IRS requires you to travel away from you “tax home” – the area where most of your work takes place.
-Employees that are required by their companies to travel for business can deduct unreimbursed expenses from travel including all of their hotel expenses and half the cost of their meals.
-However, if the company provides a per diem allowance or reimburses the employee, only the amounts paid over and above these reimbursements can be legally deducted.
+To claim your hotel stay as a deduction on your taxes, the IRS requires you to travel away from your “tax home” – the area where most of your work takes place.

-The self-employed can take advantage of these same deduction that employee do, on their Schedule C self-employment tax with Form 104.
+The self-employed deduct these expenses on their Schedule C self-employment tax with Form 104.
 They frequently have higher travel deductions because there is no employing company to reimburse their expenses.
-If these expenses are billed through to the client, the same rules apply as with an employee on an expense account: payments made by clients count as regular income, and only the excess is deductible.

 Make sure you save your receipts.
 Get a receipt from the hotel front desk and save any documentation you have explaining the business merit of your trip.